 Once you’ve made sure the unusual sound is not fluid-related, you’ll need to stop for a minute and think.
 There’s no definitive procedure for this one.

-Analyze the data you have, the characteristics of the sound and write down some of the suspected components.
-Your vehicle’s repair manual should be your go-to tools here.
+Analyze the data you have, the sound’s characteristics, and write down some of the suspected components.
+Your vehicle’s repair manual should be your go-to tool here.
 Exploded view diagrams will help you learn the location of each component.

 A stethoscope may also come in handy to confirm your diagnosis.
-Raise your car on a hoist, put in in D and let it run while you sneak under it.
+Raise your car on a hoist, put it in D, and let it run while you sneak under it.
 Move the stethoscope around the transmission and place it over key locations.
 Inspect all bearings and main components.

 In most cases, replacing the problematic element will require the disassembly of the transmission.

 Experiencing a lack of response when accelerating can come from incorrect TCM programming.
 Faulty transmission sensors can also bring false readings producing the same result.